lmcad-unicamp/CLAP/docs/source/shared_groups.rst

 No hosts are needed for this group.

-..  list-table:: EC2 EFS group actions
+..  list-table.. code-block:: none EC2 EFS group actions
     :header-rows: 1

     *   - **Name**